ComposableFi/KTFPs/Proposals/Loan_Incentive_Proposal.md

 **Technical implementation**

+The deployment of funds needs to be explicit.

-The goal is to transfer incentives through a trustless mechanism that leverages XCM to send funds to specific projects' vaults.
-However, that's not possible since the XCM implementation is still in progress.
+The goal is to transfer incentives through a trustless mechanism that leverages XCM to send funds to specific vaults.
+However, that's impossible since the XCM implementation is still in progress.

-Therefore, the transfer will occur from the relay chain to the smart contracts.
+Therefore, the transfer will occur from the relay chain to the smart contracts to ensure that the deployment is functionally trustless.

 **Custody**